renebrummel/ForNAV.TrainingModules/Modules/09 Records/Records.Trainer.md

 * Explain Record.Get() and CalcFields
 * Add the Item table.
 Link to the Line.No
 * Explain filters
-* Create a new body section and add these fiels with captions
+* Create a new body section and add these fields with captions
   * Item.NetWeight
   * Item.FieldLookups.ItemCategoryDescription
   * Item.FieldLookups.BaseUnitofMeasureDescription